Tithonus poem: Oxyrhynchus papyrus

-Part of the Tithonus poem was originally published in 1922 on a fragment of papyrus from Oxyrhynchus.
+Part of the Tithonus poem was originally published in 1922 from lines on a fragment of papyrus from Oxyrhynchus.
 This fragment (Note: Fragment 1 of Papyrus Oxyrhynchus 1787.) preserved part of 27 lines of Sappho's poetry, including the Tithonus poem.
 (Note: 27 is the line count that appears in the Lobel-Page and Voigt editions of Sappho; Arthur Surridge Hunt counted 26.)
 The papyrus appears to be part of a copy of Book IV of the Alexandrian edition of Sappho's poetry, as all of the poems appear to be in the same metre.
 From the handwriting, the papyrus can be dated to the second century AD.
 Today the papyrus is part of the collection of the Sackler Library in Oxford University.

 Cologne papyrus

-In 2004, Martin Gronewald and Robert Daniel published three fragments of papyrus from the Cologne Papyrus Collection, which taken with the existing fragment from Oxyrhynchus provided the almost complete text to five stanzas of the poem.
+In 2004, Martin Gronewald and Robert Daniel published poetry from three fragments of papyrus from the Cologne Papyrus Collection, which taken with the existing fragment from Oxyrhynchus provided the almost complete text to five stanzas of the poem.
 The Cologne papyrus, preserved on cartonnage, is from the early third century BC, making it the oldest known papyrus containing a poem by Sappho.
 Dirk Obbink suggested that the cartonnage came from the Faiyum Oasis in Egypt.

 The papyrus had been purchased by the University of Cologne in 2002 from a private collector.
 The provenance of the Cologne papyrus is suspect; the manuscript's seller claimed it had been in an anonymous Swiss collection since "the early 1970s," suspiciously coincident with the UNESCO 1970 Convention.
 There is no documentation of past purchase or ownership.

 The papyrus is part of an anthology of poetry, with poems on similar themes grouped together.
 Along with the Tithonus poem, two others are preserved on the papyrus published by Gronewald and Daniel: one in the same metre, one written in a different hand and in a different metre.
 The metre of this last poem has characteristics which do not appear in any known metre used by the Lesbian poets.
 (Note: Specifically, sequences of more than two short syllables are otherwise unknown in Lesbian poetry, yet appear in this fragment.)
 It also contains word forms which appear not to be in the Aeolic dialect used by Sappho, and refers to the myth of Orpheus in a form not known to have existed in Sappho's time.
 For these reasons, the poem cannot be by Sappho.